zahiruddinzainal/MyTutorApp/README.md

 # MyTutorApp

-## A simple platform that gather teacher and learner to bk classes
+## A simple platform that gather teacher and learner to book classes
+## The provided source code is password-protected.
+Kindly, contact me at zahirzainal869@gmail.com for any enquiries.

 ![Image](https://github.com/zahiruddinzainal/MyTutorApp/blob/master/screenshot/a_landing%20page.PNG)